-If you are not familiar with the duplicate files found by CCleaner, it is best to keep it there on your computer.
-Also, you’d better not delete any duplicate files that are located in this directory C:\Program Files, as most files that are required for Windows and third-party programs to run smoothly.
+If you are not familiar with the duplicate files found by CCleaner, it is best to keep them there on your computer.
+Also, you’d better not delete any duplicate files that are located in this directory C:\Program Files, as most files are required for Windows and third-party programs to run smoothly.

 Despite that, it is probably okay for you to delete those types of files:

 - Duplicate documents/folders